anisakansa/WP-XPL0IT/README.md

 ### You HAVE to change the red marked screenshots to make this BOT WORK
 But do not change the filenames only replace the screenshots with how your PC files look like
 ![changethem](https://user-images.githubusercontent.com/48758770/159557338-a6aeb6a6-964a-4145-9a88-c38b646c75f2.png)
+- ak.png =  Change this screenshot to the file screenshot you want to upload and save it in ``bot_photos``